01000011-00110111/remotepi/README.md

 ## Plans

-Our vision for RemotePi includes the following features:
+My vision for RemotePi includes the following features:

 - **Secure Web Access:** Facilitate a secure way to access your Raspberry Pi online.